Brandy butter shouldn’t be just for mince pies and Christmas pudding. My recipe to turn it into brandy buttercream makes it perfect for cakes too.

 Well we’ve reached the final day of my Festive Buttercream Week.
 I hope you’ve liked my new flavours.
 In case you missed any here they are…

 My final new recipe is inspired by the Christmas classic, brandy butter.
-It’s something I hadn’t tried until I met Jon and I’ll admit that until I tried it I was unconvinced that I’d like it (I’m not really a huge fan of brandy as a drink in it’s own right).
-He eventually convinced me to give it a go on my mince pies and I was converted, it’s absolutely delicious.
+It’s something I hadn’t tried for most of my life.
+I was unconvinced that I’d like it as I’m not really a huge fan of brandy as a drink in it’s own right.
+I was eventually convinced to give it a go on my mince pies and I was converted, it’s absolutely delicious.

 My brandy buttercream uses the same basic ingredients of butter, icing sugar and brandy but it has a softer texture making it perfect for icing cakes (although it does go very well with a mince pie too 🙂 ).

 To get the brandy flavour coming through you need to add quite a bit of brandy to your buttercream.
 If you’ve ever tried adding a lot of liquid to buttercream before you’ll know that if you add too much it’ll separate and go lumpy.
 The secret is to add it slowly, no more than a teaspoon at a time and to make sure it’s fully incorporated before you add more.

 When I’m making brandy buttercream I prefer to switch to hand mixing when I add the brandy, it gives me more control over the whole thing and I’ve found that it always goes well if I do.

 Subscribe to the Charlotte's Lively Kitchen mailing list to get your FREE printable grams to cups and cups to grams conversion charts for twelve popular baking ingredients